 Once again the community debate arose: kill the critters or find another solution?
 Live trapping was considered, as was attracting raptors or planting euphorbia whose stinky roots repel underground creatures.
 Then, abruptly, the complaints stopped.
 Was it because the squirrels, which hibernate 70 per cent of the year, had gone underground?
 No.

 One day I was in the mayor’s office and he blushingly confessed that he’d ordered the squirrels to be poisoned.
 A tender-hearted man, he said he couldn’t withstand the tearful pleas of the people coming to his office so upset about the squirrels’ activities.
 He was sorry, he said, but what could he do?

 Well, I had a few thoughts on that, but what could I say?
 The deed was done.
 Over the years since then, I must say I haven’t noticed many squirrels at the cemetery.
 I haven’t asked why.

 For many people, the Memorial Park is a welcoming place for a stroll, a bike ride, a stroller push, a dog walk (on leash).
 Even a bit of sledding.
 The park offers remembrance and honouring, and also allows quiet enjoyment of the natural and built beauty of our mountain-side necropolis.

-It’s a favourite walk for me, a chance to greet family members buried there and also neighbours and friends.
+It’s a favourite walk for me on Christmas Day, a chance to greet family members buried there and also neighbours and friends.
 Maybe I’ll see you there.
 If not, I wish you a warm and joyful holiday season.